La Jetée ("The Pier") is a classic short 1962 black and white French Science Fiction film directed by Chris Marker.

 - Applied Phlebotinum: Time travel works by apparently putting little masks with strings or wires over your eyes.

 - Bittersweet Ending: The protagonist succeeds in convincing the people of the future to help humanity in the past, and is even rescued by them after the regime opts to have him executed.
 Instead of traveling with them into the nigh-impermeable future, he heads into the past instead to be with the girl, leaving him open to the regime's attempt to kill him and set up a stable time loop.
 In short, humanity is saved with the promise of a good future, but the protagonist dies in the process.

 - Crystal Spires and Togas: The protagonist glimpses a version of this when he is sent into the future.

-- No Name Given: None of the characters have actual names.
+- No Name Given: None of the characters have names.

-- Photo Montage: The entire film is made up of still photos, with panning effects to imply motion.
-Except for one scene (a literal "blink and you'll miss it") where a series of photos show The Woman opening her eyes.
+- Photo Montage: The film is made up of still photos, with panning effects to imply motion.
+Except for a literal "blink and you'll miss it", when the Woman opens her eyes.

 - You Can't Fight Fate: The man's love for the girl ultimately gets him killed.

 - You Have Outlived Your Usefulness: Having brought back the information that will allow humanity to restore itself, the man is executed by his jailers.
 Subverted, in that it wasn't outliving his usefulness that required the man to die.
 Rather, he needed to die in order to create the strong childhood memory that allowed him to time travel in the first place (though it's unlikely that this was the chain of reasoning on part of the jailers).